Therapist and client wear protective face masks

 Legal Subject Matter Expert

-Meghan Mead is a legal subject matter expert for the CoE-PHI and the Acting Deputy Director for the Mid-States region at the Network for Public Health Law.
-Meghan has expertise…
+Meghan Mead is a legal subject matter expert for the CoE-PHI and Deputy Director for the Mid-States region at the Network for Public Health Law.
+Meghan has expertise in data…

 Michael Graziano, MPA, CPHQ